hipBali/vclua/docs/README.md

 	if type(p) == "table" and p.Handle and p:is('TComponent') then ... end
 	```
  - `Handle` field contains object pointer as Lua light userdata.
 This shadows `Handle` properties of some LCL classes like `TFont`.
 To access this property you can use [`GetCallable`](#additional-functions)
+ - `ClassName` property of `TObject` is also readable (any casing can be used unlike for other items in this list)

 ### Creating application